genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/mark_duplicated_mapped_reads.png

-**Action**: to go through all reads in a Mapped Reads file, marking as "duplicates" for paired or single reads where the orientation and the 5’ mapping coordinate are the same.
+**Action**: to go through all reads in a mapped reads sample, marking as "duplicates" for paired or single reads where the orientation and the 5’ mapping coordinate are the same.